deafness in pets

 Sensorineural hearing loss occurs because of abnormalities with the nerves serving the ear or with the higher brain centers, and it can be acquired or inherited.
 Acquired sensorineural deafness can occur through the use of drugs that are ototoxic (or harmful to the ear), chronic exposure to loud noises, hypothyroidism, trauma, and neoplasia.
 Age-related hearing loss is also considered sensorineural.

 Cases of congenital (inherited) sensorineural deafness are often associated with merle, dapple or white coats in dogs.
 Cats with white coats and blue eyes are more often affected than their pigmented counterparts.

 Understanding deafness in pets

-Recognizing deafness in our pets may prove difficult, because they often show no obvious signs.
+Recognizing deafness in our pets may prove difficult because they often show no obvious signs.
 This is especially true in pets who have been deaf since birth.
-Puppies and kittens that are born deaf may be hard to rouse from sleeping, and may vocalize louder than their littermates.
+Puppies and kittens that are born deaf may be hard to rouse from sleep and may vocalize louder than their littermates.
 They may also play more aggressively, as they can’t hear their littermate’s cries if they play too rough.
 Pets that become deaf may have a history of ear infections or previous use of ototoxic drugs.